 Whatcom County Fire District 16 is an all volunteer fire department that covers more than 12 miles of Valley Highway 9 in the South Fork Valley of the Nooksack River.
 Three unmanned stations house our equipment, one in each of our main communities of Wickersham, Acme and Van Zandt.
 Our only paid staff is our part-time Chief and part-time Secretary.
 All fire department personnel are members in good standing of our community who leave their other responsibilities to assist their neighbors at times of need.

 Department members are trained in structural and wildland firefighting tactics as well as Basic Life Support (BLS) level emergency medical techniques.
-Advanced Life Support (ALS) emergency care is provided through the Bellingham Fire Department’s Medic One.
+Advanced Life Support (ALS) emergency care is provided through the BFD Fire Medic 3,4,6,75 and WCFD #7 Medic 45.

 Mission Statement